ruminagetachew-dot/Adama-citizen-portal/AI_SERVICE_EXPLANATION.md

 # AI Service Implementation - Technical Explanation

-## Question from Advisor
-**"Is really Express.js is used to implement AI assistant, check it"**

-## Answer: YES ✅

-Express.js **IS** used to implement the AI Assistant service.
-Here's the detailed technical explanation:

----

 ## 1. Architecture Overview

 The AI assistance service is implemented as a **separate microservice** using Express.js as the web framework.
 This service runs independently from the main backend on port 5100.